Scholarships for 2016 Summer Sessions

 Amount of the award: approximately $10,000.

-To apply for this scholarship, email or send the following materials to the Chair of the Hahn Scholarship Committee at the address below, postmarked by February 21, 2015.
+To apply for this scholarship, submit the following materials to the Chair of the Hahn Scholarship Committee at the email address below by February 1, 2016.

 • a copy of your completed application and letters of recommendation for summer study in Athens or Rome

 • a cover letter that includes a list of all sources from which you are seeking funding